Step Into Your Power

 Give and receive honest feedback.

-Clearly express your thoughts, feelings, and needs.
+Clearly express your thoughts, feelings, needs and requests.

 Listen to others even when you don’t like what they say.